-- First open source project for silicon root of trust (RoT) chips.

-- The lowRISC lbex.

-- you say about the processor?
+- First open source project for silicon root of trust (RoT) chips. - The lowRISC lbex. - Based on what you have learned (and read about precursor), what can you say about the processor?

 - Should have open ISA.

 - RISC-V-based

 - Fully open source?